RaspberryTyler/personal-blog/app/content/2021-06-20_i-think-i-m-starting-to-understand-why-people-like-golang.md

 Go's lightweight and high-performance characteristics make it seem like it could be a great fit for running small services on Raspberry Pis.
 Pis have inexpensive processors, and installing dependencies on Pis is painfully slow because of the limited I/O of the SD card.
 Golang's concurrency allows it to be fast on inexpensive processors, and a Go app can be install quickly because it's a small single-file binary.

-While I don't see Go as a reasonable replacement for batteries included frameworks like Django, Laravel or Rails, it could talk to one of these frameworks over REST or gRPC.
+While I don't see Go as a reasonable replacement for batteries-included frameworks like Django, Laravel or Rails, it could talk to one of these frameworks over REST or gRPC.

 The deciding factor for if Go is a compelling option for Raspberry Pi development will be if it has support for the Pi's GPIO and hardware like the Pi Camera Module.
 Pis by themselves are great, but what makes them most exciting is their ability to make hardware do interesting things.
 I'll be excited if I can do that work with Go.